Mailcow¶

 mails, but take in mind that you need to add the

-to your postfix to allow users to
+list unsubscribe headers to your postfix to allow users to

 unsubscribe against your newsletters/subscriptions.